Taiwan Battens Down For Super Typhoon Kong-rey - UrduPoint

 President Lai Ching-te urged people to stay alert and avoid going to the mountains or the sea.

-"This typhoon is moving fast and will bring strong wind and torrential rain," Lai said in a Facebook post.
+"This typhoon is moving fast and will bring strong wind and torrential rain," Lai said on Facebook.

-"Watch out for your safety and pay attention to the latest typhoon information."

-The National Fire Agency said the winds could topple signs and trees.

 Taiwan is accustomed to frequent tropical storms from July to October, but forecaster Chang said it was unusual for such a powerful typhoon to hit this late in the year.